math4345/homework01/README.md

-# :wave: Try the Natural Number Game
+# Goal 1: Try the Natural Number Game

 To get a first taste of what this course is about, try [the Natural Number Game](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/).

-# :wave: The Basics of GitHub
+# Goal 2: The Basics of GitHub

 The second goal of this first assignment is to give you a brief introduction to GitHub Classroom.